aytacbey/DoE-n-Automated-Engine-Test/README.md

 # EngineTestAutomation
 Here the tool that will allow you to create experiment points according to D-Optimality criterion for 4 variables.
 Afterwards it is possible to automate an engine test in ATI Vision (a program mainly used for ECU test) via generated or imported experiment points.

+2. Order Taylor Series is assumed for DoE generation.

+In order to run the tool main.py should be executed.